Ladvien/ladvien.github.io/_posts/2017-07-02-hmis-sql-r-read-write-csv.md

 myCsvAsADataFrame <- read.csv(pathToCsv)
  {% endhighlight %}

 These two commands, when executed, will force R to create a file selection box.
-This will allow one to easily select the CSV to load into R.  Once selected and one presses `Ok` then R will load the selected file's path into the variable `pathToCsv`.
+This will allow us to easily select the CSV to load into R.  Once selected and we press`Ok` then R will load the selected file's path into the variable `pathToCsv`.

 The next command `read.csv()` takes the path provided and attempts to load the file it points to and converts it into a dataframe.
 Once R creates a dataframe from the file selected it saves it in the variable `myCsvAsADataFrame`